Ulcerative colitis is a type of inflammatory bowel disease. A person might wonder: Can probiotics help manage the symptoms?

 Through these mechanisms, probiotics can help prevent some types of bacteria from triggering and maintaining an inflammatory response in the intestines.

-Overall, if a person wants to use probiotics to treat UC, it is crucial to speak with a doctor first.
-They can provide the best guidance about which type to try — some types may help, but others may be ineffective or possibly harmful.
+Overall, if a person wants to use probiotics to treat UC, it is crucial that they speak with a doctor first.
+A doctor can provide the best guidance about which type to try.
+Some types may help, but others may be ineffective or possibly harmful.

-A doctor can explain whether a suitable type and dosage of probiotic is available and, if so, where to find it.
+A doctor can also explain whether a suitable type and dose of probiotic is available and, if so, where to find it.

 Misleading expectations

-Producers of probiotics may market them as the answer to UC, but be wary of false claims.
+Producers of probiotics may market them as the answer to UC, but people should be wary of false claims.

-Any benefits of probiotics in their most available forms — in foods or supplements — are likely to be small.
-Most will not reach the gut, and a person requires a specific type of probiotic to meet specific health needs.
-It is unlikely that a food or supplement happens to contain the right type.
+Any benefits of probiotics in their most available forms — those in foods or supplements — are likely to be small.
+Most probiotics will not reach the gut, and a person needs a specific type of probiotic to meet specific health needs.
+It is unlikely that a food or supplement will happen to contain the right type.

-Anyone using probiotics for UC should have the go-ahead from their doctor and also be using other treatment strategies, involving dietary changes and medications, for example.
+Anyone using probiotics for UC should get the go-ahead from their doctor and should also be using other treatment strategies, such as dietary changes and medications.

 • fermented milk